pikachu28/Image_Caption_Generator/README.md

 Functions to load Dataset:

     1. load_photos(filename): This will load in a string and will return list of the image names.

     2. load_clean_description(filename, photos): This function will create a dictionary that contains captions for each photo from the list returned from above function.We also append the <start> and <end> identifier for each caption.
 We need this so that our LSTM model can identify the starting and ending of the caption.

     3. load_features(photos): Give us the dictionary for image name and their feature vector which we have previously extracted from Xception Model.

+### Tokenizing the vocabulary

+Computers don’t understand English words, for computers, we will have to represent them with numbers.
+So, we will map each word of the vocabulary with a unique index value.
+Keras library provides us with the tokenizer function that we will use to create tokens from our vocabulary and save them to a tokenizer.p pickle file.

+    1. dict_to_list(descriptions): Converting dictionary to clean list of descriptions

+    2. create_tokenizer(descriptions): creating tokenizer class, this will vectorise text corpus, each integer will represent token in dictionary

+    3. max_length(descriptions): Calculate maximum length of the descriptions.
+This is to decide structure parameters.